Making the Elite: Top Jobs, Disparities, and Solutions: A Model of the Job Placement Process

-The term $w_{j}$ denotes the (log) salary offered by job $j$ and is included separately from $S_{ij}$, $q_i$ denotes econometrician-unobserved student-level attributes, and $\mu_{ij}$ is an idiosyncratic match term, which is unobservable to student $i$ but observable to job $j$.
-I will assume that each $\mu_{ij}$ follows a standard logistic distribution and is independent across all students and jobs.
-Notice that in Equation~\ref{eq:8}, job salaries are taken as exogenous based on the evidence documented in Section~\ref{sec:key_unmodeled} that suggests firms set entry-level salaries nationally.
-I discuss the identification of wage effects in Section~\ref{sec:identification and estimation}.

 \textbf{Role of the caste coefficient.} The ``caste penalty" is captured by $\eta$ in Equation~\ref{eq:8}.
 Together, the coefficients on wages and caste in Equation~\ref{eq:8} allow us to calculate employer willingness to pay for caste.
-This estimate is crucial to assess the effectiveness of policies to diversify elite hiring.
+This estimate is crucial to assess the effectiveness of new policies to diversify elite hiring.

-As mentioned previously, background characteristics are almost perfectly predictive of caste in elite, urban-educated India.
-Therefore, the reduced-form coefficient representing the caste penalty could capture discrimination due to employers valuing direct (caste) in addition to indirect, researcher-unobserved characteristics (e.g., family background, neighborhood of residence, and upbringing) revealed during personal interviews.
-Caste disparities could stem from either taste-based or statistical discrimination and the reduced-form caste coefficient embeds a mechanism for \emph{both}.
+As mentioned previously, background characteristics are almost perfectly predictive of caste in \emph{elite, urban-educated India}.
+Therefore, the reduced-form coefficient representing the caste penalty could capture discrimination due to employers directly valuing caste \emph{in addition to} indirect, researcher-unobserved characteristics (e.g., family background, neighborhood of residence, upbringing, and cultural fit) revealed during personal interviews.
+Caste disparities could stem from either taste-based or statistical discrimination and the reduced-form caste coefficient \emph{embeds a mechanism for both}.
 In other words, the magnitude of the caste penalty, and therefore, the employer willingness to pay for caste is \emph{invariant} to the underlying motivations for caste disparities.

 My empirical approach to model the caste penalty through a reduced-form caste coefficient that captures both direct and indirect sources of disparities helps advance recent research that argues for a constructivist understanding of group identities, instead of treating them as immutable facts \citep{bhi2022,rose2022,sarsons2022}.
 Such an approach is crucial to better understand ``caste," classifications of which are rooted in the economic, political, and material history of India \citep{beteille1965,beteille1969}.
 In addition, perceptions of caste in elite, urban-educated India are guided by a myriad of socioeconomic cues, paralleling the impressions of social class in other contexts, especially Britain \citep{deshpande2011, mamidi2011, savage2015, jodhka2017}.